To get started today,

 The deeper the stretch this will be.

-And if you want to make it more gentle,
+If you want to make it more gentle,

-Open up the elbows,
+Open up the elbows.

 You might feel this start to go down the back a little bit as well.

-Then on your next breath in,
+And on your next breath in,

 Inhale to reach up,